 For complete academic athletic eligibility, please refer to the Athletic Handbook.
 To be eligible to participate in interscholastic athletics at Pinkerton Academy, complete physical examinations are required of all student athletes, and are not provided by the school.
 The cost for the physical is the responsibility of the parent/guardian.
 This must be done prior to participating in any practice session or playing in any game or scrimmage.
 First-year students should not schedule their physical exams until after June 1 of the year in which they enter Pinkerton as freshmen.
 The Athletic Department will not accept physical examinations performed prior to that date.
 Physicals are valid for two years and must be after June 1.
-In addition to a physical each student must fill out the Pinkerton Academy physical history/injury form which is available online
+The physical must be submitted on a "Pinkerton Academy Athletic Physical" form.
+Forms are available in the Athletic Office (603-437-5200, ext.
+2115), in the Main Office or on the Pinkerton Academy website: www.pinkertonacademy.org.